datanav/docs/tutorial-getting-started-collect.rst

     }

-Having completed the Collect data tutorial, you are now ready to move onto the Enrich tutorial.
+Having completed the Collect data tutorial, you are now ready to move onto the :doc:`Getting Started Enrich tutorial <tutorial-getting-started-enrich>`.

+.. admonition::  Info:

+    If you want to look closer into the details of the collect phase, look into the tutorials for collect.